frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/closing-a-financial-period.md

 By doing this, your balance in your Income and Expense Accounts become zero.
 You start a new Fiscal Year (or period) with a balanced Balance Sheet and fresh Profit and Loss account.

-In ERPNext after making all the special entries via Journal Voucher for the current fiscal year, you should set all your Income and Expense accounts to zero via:
+In ERPNext after making all the special entries via Journal Entry for the current fiscal year, you should set all your Income and Expense accounts to zero via:

 > Accounts > Tools > Period Closing Voucher